packit/packit.dev/docs/cli/create-update.md

       --update-notes TEXT             Bodhi update notes
       --update-type [security|bugfix|enhancement|newpackage]
                                       Type of the bodhi update
-      -b, --resolve-bugzillas BUGZILLA_IDS
-                                      Bugzilla IDs that are resolved with the update
+      -b, --resolve-bug INTEGER       Bugzilla IDs that are resolved with the update
       -p, --package TEXT              Package to update, if more than one available, like in a monorepo configuration.